uowaep/CubiQuake/README.md

 ### ToDo
 - more testing on chunk sizes, 7 or 9 would be ideal for prefabs (center doors etc with odd sizes)
 - more testing on extended draw ranges
-- use a global interval for load in time instead of per player
 - copy/paste single cubics
 - update world generator to use cluster/chunk prefabs
 - add alpha handling to the texture shader